Aortic Valve Replacement: Open

 An open, invasive aortic valve replacement is a surgery to replace a poorly working

-circumstances, your valve can stop working well.
-Your surgeon will use
+Under certain circumstances, your valve can stop working well.
+Your surgeon may use

 an artificial valve to replace your poorly working valve.
-This will ensure that your blood
+This will ensure that blood

 can exit the heart and flow out to the body normally.
-The surgery is called "open" because
+The surgery is called "open"

 Why might I need an open aortic valve replacement?

-- In aortic stenosis, your valve is unable to open fully, and less blood is able to
+In aortic stenosis, your valve is unable to open fully.
+This means less blood is able

 valve instead of moving out to the rest of your body.

 In both of these cases, you may need to have your aortic valve replaced.
 A poorly

 working aortic valve may lead to symptoms, such as:

 If these symptoms are present or get worse, surgery may be needed.
 Your healthcare